 Lake Como is a great area to work remotely, as there are numerous places you can rent with a fast internet connection.

 Plus, many of the apartments offer a view across the lake and the surrounding mountains.
 What a boost of energy during your work breaks!
 Or, simply start your day with early morning walks or runs by the shore.

 During your free time, there are so many things to do at Lake Como, and many outdoor activities you can opt for.
-The lake invites you to go swimming, hiking or do any kind of water sports you can imagine, such as kite surfing or windsurfing.
+The lake invites you to go swimming, hiking along its shores, or any kind of water sports you can imagine, including kite surfing or windsurfing.

 Queenstown, New Zealand

 Despite being named New Zealand’s adventure capital, Queenstown is also one of the best places to work remotely.
 Filled with the trendiest cafes to cater to the huge tourist market, this makes Queenstown a great place to bring along your laptop to get some work done.

 Yonder is a great option – it’s one of the larger cafes with an outdoor area and multiple indoor areas to work from.